 Academic Support Tutor

-At The Courtauld, we also have an Academic and Support Tutor who can help you if you are experiencing difficulties that impact on your academic work, including students with learning difficulties (SpLDs).
+Our Academic and Support Tutor can help you if you are experiencing difficulties that impact on your academic work, including students with learning difficulties (SpLDs).
 They provide writing support through one to-one meetings, and can offer you support if you have weaker writing skills, have fallen behind with your work, or need to improve your study and time-management skills.
 They can also help you build confidence for and presentations or gallery talks you may give.

 Academic Skills Tutor

-At The Courtauld, we also have an Academic Skills Tutor.
-They can offer you advice on skills specific to Art History, including research, visual analysis and presentation.
+The Courtauld also has an Academic Skills Tutor, who can offer you advice on skills specific to Art History, including research, visual analysis and presentation.
 They can also help you to understand essay feedback, and develop revision strategies.

 Your Personal Tutor should be your first point of call if you have any questions or problems whilst you are at The Courtauld.
 Your Personal Tutor will want to see you at the beginning of each term, and will be happy to offer help and advice at other times, either during their office hours or by appointment.
 They will also help advise you about which courses to take, and will review your progress with you.
 If you do not feel you can talk to your personal tutor, then you may approach the Associate Dean for Student Affairs.